 \subsubsection{Setup and configuration of the generation process}

-The designer sets up the generation process by interacting with the \texttt{GenerationManager} component, displayed in Unity's inspector---see Fig.~\ref{fig:params}---when the homonymous game object is selected in the scene's object hierarchy.
-Here, the designer can generate a new map or clear an existing one (Fig.~\ref{fig:params:buttons}), select the pieces used to create the map (Fig.~\ref{fig:params:content}, Table~\ref{tab:contentparams}), define the connection criteria (Fig.~\ref{fig:params:connection}, Table~\ref{tab:connparams}), specify general parameters (Fig.~\ref{fig:params:general}, Table~\ref{tab:generalparams}), and select and configure a generation method (Fig.~\ref{fig:params:gm}, Table~\ref{tab:gmparams}).
+The designer sets up the generation process by interacting with the \texttt{GenerationManager} component, displayed in Unity's inspector---see Fig.~\ref{fig:params}---when the game object of the same name is selected in the scene's object hierarchy.
+Here, the designer can generate a new map or clear an existing one (Fig.~\ref{fig:params:buttons}), select the pieces used to create the map (Fig.~\ref{fig:params:content}, Table~\ref{tab:contentparams}), define the connection criteria (Fig.~\ref{fig:params:connection}, Table~\ref{tab:connparams}), specify general parameters (Fig.~\ref{fig:params:general}, Table~\ref{tab:generalparams}), and choose and configure a selection method (Fig.~\ref{fig:params:gm}, Table~\ref{tab:smparams}).

 Configuring map validation is also performed at this stage.
 This is done in a separate inspector panel, which appears when the \texttt{NavController} game object is selected in the object hierarchy.
 Among other aspects, the designer can define the dimension of NPCs and/or players navigating the map, as well as the number of navigation points used for determining the navigation metrics, as explained in Subsection~\ref{sec:methods:valid}.